 Because dermaplaning removes the dead skin cells + vellus hair (fine hairs) from your face (removing all of the dirt and oil that’s trapped with it), it’s an excellent exfoliation treatment.
 Dermaplaning also reduces the appearance of acne scars and fine lines, allows for deeper skincare product penetration (meaning that you get the most out of your skincare products after a dermaplaning treatment), boosts collagen production, and stimulates cell regrowth, resulting in smoother, younger, fresher looking skin.

 Below, you’ll find our best recommendations for dermaplaning tools, how to prep your skin prior to dermaplaning, and step-by-step instructions to guide you through the process!

-If you're just getting starting with dermaplaning and don't want to go all-in yet, these facial razors are a great budget-friendly option to start with.
+- Facial Razors – if you’re just getting starting with dermaplaning and don’t want to go all-in yet, these facial razors are a great budget-friendly option to start with.
 Each razor will last for about 3 sessions, but make sure to properly clean and sanitize them after use!

-If you've decided to commit to regular dermaplaning, we love this device!
+- Dermaflash – if you’ve decided to commit to regular dermaplaning, we love this device!
 It is a 3-in-1 exfoliation, hair removal, and anti-aging device that gently vibrates to painlessly remove hair and smooth the surface of the skin.